Dingo: Description

-Body

 The dingo is a medium-sized canid with a lean, hardy body that is adapted for speed, agility, and stamina.
 The head is the widest part of the body, wedge-shaped, and large in proportion to the body.
 Captive dingoes are longer and heavier than wild dingoes, as they have access to better food and veterinary care.
 The average wild dingo male weighs 15.8 kg and the female 14.1 kg, compared with the captive male 18.9 kg and the female 16.2 kg.
 The average wild dingo male length is 125 cm and the female 122 cm, compared with the captive male 136 cm and the female 133 cm.
 The average wild dingo male stands at the shoulder height of 59 cm and the female 56 cm, compared with the captive male 56 cm and the female 53 cm.
 Dingoes rarely carry excess fat and the wild ones display exposed ribs.
 Dingoes from northern and northwestern Australia are often larger than those found in central and southern Australia.
 The dingo is similar to the New Guinea singing dog in morphology apart from the dingo's greater height at the withers.
-The average dingo can reach speeds of up to 60 kilometers per hour.
+The average dingo can reach speeds of up to 60 kilometres per hour.

 Compared with the dog, the dingo is able to rotate its wrists and can turn doorknobs or raise latches in order to escape confinement.
 Dingo shoulder joints are unusually flexible, and they can climb fences, cliffs, trees, and rocks.
 These adaptations help dingoes climbing in difficult terrain, where they prefer high vantage points.
 A similar adaptation can be found in the Norwegian Lundehund, which was developed on isolated Norwegian islands to hunt in cliff and rocky areas.
 Wolves do not have this ability.